 Finally, the time has come to evaluate the entire month of my internship.
 It was one of my most interesting professional conversations and an experience I will remember for a long time.
 My internship period allowed me to approach tasks and decisions with greater awareness.

-Step 5: First things first.
-Understanding user’s needs
+First things first.
+Understanding users’ needs.

 Each task was a big challenge.
 Even during the recruitment process, I noticed a lot of emphasis on understanding any given task.
-I have learned that the most important thing is posing the right questions.
+I have learned that the most important thing is asking the right questions.

 I always ask: what's the problem that the design can solve?
 Who should it reach?
 What's the target group's behavior - what are their characteristics, routines, and habits?
 What are their feelings, needs, and fears towards the issue that the digital solution wants to solve?